david-pace/wave-recovery-tool/README.md

 [WARNING] Data subchunk size does not match file size.
 Should be 3435047, but is: 3425301 (difference: 9746)
 ```

-### Restoring Damaged Wave File Headers
+### Restoring Damaged WAVE/AIFF File Headers

-This tool is capable of restoring damaged wave files under the following conditions:
+This tool is capable of restoring damaged WAVE/AIFF files under the following conditions:

-- The wave file header (stored in the first 44 bytes of wave files) is damaged or contains errors
+- The audio file header is damaged or contains errors
-- The raw audio data is still stored in the file starting at byte 45
+- The raw audio data is still stored in the file after the damaged header

-The tool will write a valid wave file header and append the available raw audio data.
+The tool will write a valid WAVE/AIFF file header and append the available raw audio data.
 To restore damaged wave files, supply the `--restore` (short: `-r`) option along with a source and destination path.
 Source and destination path can either be:

 - A source file and a destination file or
 - A source directory and a destination directory

-In the second case, the source directory will be scanned for wave files and the restored versions of the files will be saved in the destination folder.
+In the second case, the source directory will be scanned for audio files and the restored versions of the files will be saved in the destination folder.

-Note that if corresponding files already exist in the destination path, these will not be overwritten for safety reasons.
-In case you want files to be overwritten, you have to delete the destination folder manually.

 If no further parameters are supplied, the following defaults are assumed: